 The complexity of the law surrounding charities can seem like a legislative minefield.
 Although there are some basics that apply to all charities, the documents you need to file each year depend on a variety of factors, including how your charity is incorporated and your income.

 Regardless of your size and turnover, though, you must maintain accurate records and file accounts each year and on time.
 Records – including Gift Aid details – should be kept for at least six years, or three years in the case of charitable companies.
-(A charitable company has a legal structure that means it is subject to the Companies Act and other company-law obligations but – as with other charities – it doesn’t have shareholders and it must always act in the best interests of its charitable mission.)
+Different charity types must choose a suitable legal structure, ensuring it is subject to the Companies Act and other legal obligations.
+However, it doesn’t have shareholders and must always act in the best interests of its charitable mission.

 All charities with annual income of more than £10,000, and all charitable incorporated organisations regardless of income, must submit annual returns.
 (Charitable incorporated organisations are registered with the Charity Commission but enjoy limited liability without the need to register at Companies House.)
 Registered charities with less than £10,000 income need to submit annual update forms.